 Welcome to St. John's Catholic Prep!
-For your Summer Reading assignment you will be reading you find interesting or significant.
+For your Summer Reading assignment you will be reading interesting or significant.
 After you are done with the book, complete the chart included in this document.
 You will select ten quotes from the text which identify themes, symbols, characterization, and other significant or interesting portions of the story.
 You will also provide thorough commentary about the significance of each passage chosen.
 This will be your first grade in the class and will be out of 20 points.

-Miles Morales: Spider-Man by Jason Reynolds.
-While you are reading, keep track of quotes that first few days of school, so make sure you are familiar with the text.
+Challenger Deep by Neal Shusterman.
+While you are reading, keep track of quotes that you find first few days of school, so make sure you are familiar with the text.

-You will also be writing an in-class essay incorporating your summer reading book during the book!
+You will also be writing an in-class essay incorporating your summer reading book during the book- it is super interesting!
 I'll be collecting the chart on the first day of class.